open-compass/opencompass/docs/en/advanced_guides/subjective evaluation.md

 ```shell
 python run.py config/subjective.py -r
 ```
-The ```-r``` parameter allows the reuse of model inference and GPT-4 evaluation results.
+The `-r` parameter allows the reuse of model inference and GPT-4 evaluation results.

 ## Evaluation Report

-The evaluation report will be output to output/.../summary/timestamp/report.md, which includes win rate statistics, battle scores, and ELO ratings.
+The evaluation report will be output to `output/.../summary/timestamp/report.md`, which includes win rate statistics, battle scores, and ELO ratings.
 The specific format is as follows:
 ```markdown
 # Subjective Analysis
 A total of 30 comparisons, of which 30 comparisons are meaningful (A / B answers inconsistent)